Reception

 Pupils should bring to school each day:

-- Their reading book and reading record
+- Their book bag

-- A water bottle with their name on
+- A water bottle

 - Suitable clothing for the weather to ensure they are comfortable during outdoor break times